DevExpress/testcafe/docs/articles/documentation/recipes/debug-in-webstorm.md

 ## Step 3 - Create a Debug Configuration

 Open WebStorm.
-If no build or run configuration is set up, click **Add Configuration** in the top-right corner.
+If no build or run configuration is set up, click **Add Configuration** in the top-right corner to invoke the **Run/Debug Configurations** dialog.

 ![Click Add Configuration](../../images/webstorm/press-add-configuration.png)

-Otherwise, open the configuration drop-down menu and select **Edit Configurations...** to invoke the **Run/Debug Configurations** dialog.
+Otherwise, open the configuration drop-down menu and select **Edit Configurations...**.

 ![Edit Configurations](../../images/webstorm/edit-configurations.png)

-Click the **+** button to create a new configuration from a template.
+In the **Run/Debug Configurations** dialog, click the **+** button to create a new configuration from a template.

 ![Create Configuration](../../images/webstorm/new-configuration.png)